gvwilson/thirdbit/_drafts/2024-04-04-sdxpy-matching-patterns.md

 </div>

 After teaching this material last spring,
-I decided that [this chapter][sdxpy_glob] would cover the patterns use in globbing filenames rather than the subset of regular expressions for text in [the JavaScript version][sdxjs_regex].
+I decided that [Chapter 4: Matching Patterns][sdxpy_glob] would cover the patterns use in globbing filenames rather than the subset of regular expressions for text in [the JavaScript version][sdxjs_regex].
 Re-implementing this still turned out to be a natural way to introduce the [Open-Closed Principle][open_closed],